Real inspirations from real life

 James Altwies Producer, Editor, Writer, Keeper

 James grew up in a small Ohio town and couldn't get out fast enough (once he realized what was going on).
 As a kid, his bike was freedom, the 7-11 a temple, and the Gauntlet game meditation.
 He spent far too much time in the library and was even kicked out because it was summer and a teenage boy in the library must be up to no good.
 He was.
-He learned how to build a still and make gunpowder.
+He learned how to built a still and make gunpowder.
 The nuns told him he'd never amount to much.

 And now, finally, he has this misfit chosen family and couldn't be happier.